uneeb123/maix-strategy/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the LICENSE file for details.

+**Important**: This software is for educational and research purposes only.
+Commercial use is not permitted under this license.

 ## Disclaimer

-This software is for educational and research purposes.
+This software is for educational and research purposes only.
 Trading cryptocurrencies involves significant risk.
 Use at your own risk and never invest more than you can afford to lose.

+**License Notice**: This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International License.
+Commercial use is not permitted.
+For commercial licensing inquiries, please contact Prysma Labs.